 Dandruff can also appear in other areas of the body due to dry skin.
 Flaking usually occurs on elbows, knees, back, neck, or scalp.
 If you experience these signs, consult a doctor immediately.
 Find more information about dandruff here:

 There are products made just to address the needs of dry skin.
 Soaps, detergents, and alcohols are just some of the products that you need to avoid.
 There are alternatives or gentler types of these products you can use.
 The following are the products you need for dry skin.

-Treatments for Dry Skin
+Remedies for Dry Skin

 Dry skin can last for a long time.
 However, this does not mean that you can’t have a soft and silky smooth skin.
 There are various ways to soothe dry skin.
 Discover these methods and when to use them.

 For worse cases of dryness, look for treatment products.
 These medications often have soothing and anti-inflammatory effects that can relieve flaking, cracking, irritation, and other signs of dry skin that can cause discomfort.
 Treatment products contain chemicals or ingredients that have therapeutic effects.
-You can get them from drugstores without prescription.
+You can get them from drugstores without a prescription.